seclorum/SIMDsynth/README.md

 A basic "C" version of the synth is implemented in `simdsynth.cpp`, which can be tested during development with the `make test` target of the Makefile (requires `sox` to play samples from piped output).

-This project will include a more sophisticated JUCE-based plugin wrapper to highlight the SIMD techniques in a JUCE context - however development is first done on the simdsynth.cpp command-line/standalone version of the synth, for the sake of simplicity - the JUCE plugin will be brought up to date once a few more features have been implemented in the standalone code.
+This project includes a more sophisticated JUCE-based plugin wrapper to highlight the SIMD techniques in a JUCE context - however development is first done on the simdsynth.cpp command-line/standalone version of the synth, for the sake of simplicity - the JUCE plugin will sometimes lag behind the standalone version, as features get implemented more rapidly in the cli version, then ported into the SimdSynthJUCE Plugin project.

+Some rudimentary factory presets are included in the SimdSynthJUCE Plugin module - they will be created automatically on first execution of the plugin.

 To listen to a demonstration of the current capabilities, download the demo.mp3 file: